antleaf/doapr/webroot/content/repositories/ecoevorxiv.md

 ---
-date: 2024-04-02
+date: 2025-12-27
 draft: false
 repository_id: ecoevorxiv
 title: EcoEvoRxiv
-description: Information about a free preprint service for ecology, evolution and conservation.
+description:  EcoEvoRxiv is a not-for-profit subject-matter specific research repository for works related to ecology, evolution and conservation.
+The archived works can be empirical, theoretical, review or of any other research-related type.
+It currently accepts preprints, postprints, reports, and datasets in English, Spanish, Portuguese, and French.
+It is the official preprint server of the Society for Open, Reliable, and Transparent Ecology and Evolutionary biology (SORTEE).
 academic_applicant_only: 'Yes'
 accepted_content_formats: PDF
-accepted_content_languages: English
+accepted_content_languages: English, Spanish, Portuguese, French
 accepted_content_level: Primary and secondary research
-accepted_content_types: Journal Articles, Conference and Workshop Papers, review papers, Preprints
+accepted_content_types: Preprints, postprints, conference andwWorkshop papers, review papers, datasets
 accepted_supplementary_content:
 access_to_content: Anyone may access full items free of charge
 access_to_content_binary: true